-|We believe that interdisciplinary working is essential to care for patients with clinical, physical, cognitive, emotional and psycho-social needs following brain injury.
-We aim to restore, improve and maintain functional ability and encourage you towards safe and independent living in order to maximise your potential.
-We aim to work closely and supportively with you and your family.
+|We believe that interdisciplinary working is essential to address the physical, cognitive, emotional, and psychosocial needs of people with neurological conditions.
+We aim to restore, maintain, and improve functional ability and encourage our patients towards safe and independent living in order to optimise their potential.
+We aim to work closely and supportively with both the person and their significant others.

 Somerset Neurological Rehabilitation Centre (SNRC)